-The foundation of great marketing is an up-to-date audience of contacts, including important data like who has interacted with your online store and when they subscribed to your emails.
-Mailchimp offers powerful and flexible tools that help you manage this information and use it to create targeted campaigns.
+The key to great marketing is keeping up with your contacts, such as knowing who visited your online store and who subscribed to your emails.
+Mailchimp offers powerful and flexible tools that help you manage this data and use it to create targeted campaigns.

-We'll cover a few basics about your audience in this article, including what you need to know before you start importing contacts into Mailchimp.
+We'll cover the basics about your audience in this article, including what you need to know before you import contacts into Mailchimp.

 How you build and manage your audience affects the ways you can use Mailchimp.
-With the right data and organization, you can segment contacts based on a variety of criteria and send certain content to target groups.
-Take a moment to think about your marketing goals, who your contacts are, and what information is relevant to them.
+With the right data, you can group contacts based on a variety of factors and send content to just those groups.
+Take a moment to think about your marketing goals, who your contacts are, and what information they want to receive from you.

-- Do you have seasonal-only customers, bargain-hunters, or customers who are only interested in certain types of merchandise, services, or events?
+- Do you have seasonal customers, sales shoppers, or customers who are only interested in certain types of products, services, or events?

-- Are you an organization that needs to send different content to donors, sponsors, members, or other patrons?
+- Do you want to send different content to donors, sponsors, members, or other patrons?

 - Does it matter if your contacts are local, domestic, or international?